MileHacker Logo

 Spring (April-May): Mild temperatures, typically ranging from 10-25°C (50-77°F).
 Rainfall is moderate, and increasing winds might carry dust from northern deserts.
 The air generally feels pleasant for outdoor exploration.

 Summer (June-August): Warm and sometimes hot, with temperatures usually between 20-30°C (68-86°F), sometimes higher.
 This period marks the highest precipitation and humidity, as it is the peak monsoon season.
-Expect lush landscapes but also be equipped for heavy rain and thunderstorms.
+Expect lush landscapes and also be equipped for heavy rain and thunderstorms.

 Seasonal Overview